getsentry/sentry-docs/src/collections/_documentation/clients/javascript/usage.md

 ```

 {% capture __alert_content -%}
-both of these steps need to be done or your scripts might not even get executed
+Both of these steps need to be done or your scripts might not even get executed
 {%- endcapture -%}
 {%- include components/alert.html
   title="Note"
   content=__alert_content
+  level="warning"
 %}

 ## Promises {#raven-js-promises}